Children and youth enter foster care at any given age, but in BC all youth in the system must ‘age out’ at 19.

 Youth hit a cliff at 19.
 Let’s change that.

-First Call wants to see better policies that help every youth from care thrive.
-On October 24, 2017, First Call partnered with the Vancouver Foundation’s Fostering Change initiative to host a Youth Policy Solutions Day lunch with youth from care, allied supporters and MLAs.
-Youth presented their policy brief to government with recommendations for change.
+Fostering Change, hosted by First Call, wants to see better policies that help every youth from care thrive.
+Previously hosted by Vancouver Foundation, we launched our initiative with a policy brief to government with recommendations for change.

 Youth from care are experts on fixing policy and changing the practices to better the system.
 It’s why we’re assembling a team of incredible advocates with experience in the care system, supported by many of our allies.
 The Fostering Change Community Organizers (FCCOs):